TEST 1: Thermostat Operation

 Alright, whether the upper radiator hose is hot or not, turn the engine off and let's interpret your test results.

-CASE 1: The radiator hose got hot at 190° F and stayed hot at 200° F. This test result confirms that the thermostat is functioning correctly.
+CASE 1: The radiator hose got hot at 190° F and stayed hot at 200° F. This confirms that the thermostat is functioning correctly.

-CASE 2: The radiator hose DID NOT get hot at 190° F nor at 200° F. This test result confirms that the thermostat is bad and is stuck closed.
+CASE 2: The radiator hose DID NOT get hot at 190° F nor at 200° F. This confirms that the thermostat is bad and is stuck closed.
 Replace the thermostat.

 Here's why: If the thermostat were working correctly, it would not let any coolant circulate within the hose and the hose would be at ambient temperature.
-Since the thermostat is stuck open (or missing) the coolant starts to circulate immediately and the hose will feel warm to hot as soon as the engine starts to run.
+Since the thermostat is stuck open (or missing) the coolant starts to circulate immediately and the hose will feel warm to hot as soon as the engine has been running for a few minutes.